MichaIng/DietPi-Docs/docs/dietpi_tools/system_maintenance.md

     The file containing the filter definitions is `/boot/dietpi/.dietpi-backup_inc_exc`.

+=== "Backup location"

+    The backup target directory can be set to any directory which is not part of the backup itself.
+Especially, these options are typical:

+    - Backup to/Restore from a connected USB stick or USB disk
+    - Backup to/Restore from a network drive

+=== "Amount"

+    Sets the number of backups to be kept.
+    Backups are rotated automatically, if the maximum amount has been reached, the oldest backup is used as basis for the incremental new backup sync.

 === "Space check"

     A space check on the target location prior to the backup process can be enabled/disabled.
 This might be an option if there is surely enough disk space available.